 5. North Polar Express Train Ride

-What better way to see all the lights and sights throughout the zoo than aboard a train?
-Sit back, relax, and revel in the holiday spirit before the ride ends at Swan Lake.
+What better way to see all the lights and sights throughout the zoo than aboard a classic holiday train?
+Sit back, relax, and revel in the holiday spirit during a memorable trip on the North Polar Express Train.

 * Additional charges apply for non-members.